 That same afternoon of the first Passover day, "when the sixth hour was come, there was darkness over the whole land until the ninth hour.
 And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast Thou forsaken Me?...
 And Jesus cried with a loud voice, and gave up the ghost.
 And the veil of the Temple was rent in twain, from the top to the bottom."
-This, just about the time when the evening sacrifice had been offered, so that the incensing priest standing in the Holy Place must have witnessed the awful sight.
-9
+This, just about the time when the evening sacrifice had been offered, so that the incensing priest standing in the Holy Place must have witnessed the awful sight.^{fn9}

 A little later on in the evening of that same day, just as it was growing dark, a noisy throng followed delegates from the Sanhedrim outside the city and across the brook Kedron.
 It was a very different procession, and for a very different purpose, from the small band of mourners which, just about the same time, carried the body of the dead Savior from the cross to the rock-hewn tomb wherein no man had yet been laid.
 While the one turned into "the garden," (John 20:15) perhaps to one side, the other emerged, amidst loud demonstrations, in a field across Kedron, which had been marked out for the purpose.
 They were to be engaged in a service most important to them.
 It was probably to this circumstance that Joseph of Arimathea owed their non-interference with his request for the body of Jesus, and Nicodemus and the women, that they could go undisturbed about the last sad offices of loving mourners.
-The law had it, it was to witness this ceremony that the crowd gathered around "the elders," who took care that all was done according to traditionary ordinance.
+The law had it,

-"Ye shall bring a sheaf [literally the omer] of the firstfruits of your harvest unto the priest; and he shall wave the omer before Jehovah, to be accepted for you: on the morrow after the Sabbath the priest shall wave it."
-(Leviticus 23:10, 11)
+"Ye shall bring a sheaf [literally the omer] of the firstfruits of your harvest unto the priest; and he shall wave the omer before Jehovah, to be accepted for you: on the morrow after the Sabbath the priest shall wave it." (""Leviticus 23:10, 11)

-This Passover-sheaf, or rather omer, was to be accompanied by a burnt-offering of a "he lamb, without blemish, of the first year," with its appropriate meat- and drink-offering, and after it had been brought, but not till then, fresh barley might be used and sold in the land.
-Now, this Passover-sheaf was reaped in public the evening before it was offered, and
+This Passover-sheaf, or rather omer, was to be accompanied by a burntoffering of a "he lamb, without blemish, of the first year," with its appropriate meat- and drink-offering, and after it had been brought, but not till then, fresh barley might be used and sold in the land.
+Now, this Passover-sheaf was reaped in public the evening before it was offered, and it was to witness this ceremony that the crowd gathered around "the elders," who took care that all was done according to traditionary ordinance.